dobutler/LLM-Inference-Simulation/README.md

 ## A note on how this document was produced

 This README and the underlying analysis were produced through several days of interactive work between the author and an AI assistant.
+Questions, corrections, and audits welcome.

+#DilekAndHerTinyLLM